SEO - Verifying Web Site

 Empty tags get a terminating slash.
 An empty tag is a tag that doesn't require an end tag.
 Examples include <br> and <hr>.

 <BR> is now <br />. <HR> is now <hr />. <IMG SRC="--"> is now <img src="--" />

 All tags must be lower-case.
 This does not apply to attributes, only tags.
 For example, both of these formats are acceptable under the XHTML DTD:

 <FONT color="#ffffcc"> is invalid <font color="#ffffcc"> is valid <font color="#FFFFCC"> is also valid

-All the attribute values should be put with-in double quote.
+All the attribute values should be put with in double quotes.

 <b><i>Text</b></i> This is invalid <b><i>Text</i></b> This is valid

 The <pre> tag should not contain: img, object, big, small, sub, or sup.

 One <form> tag cannot be inside another <form> tag.